RossJayJones/rossjayjones.github.io/_posts/2018-09-29-injecting-services-into-validation-attributes-aspnetcore.md

 ## Custom Validation Attributes

-For convenience we can create a base class which is responsible for fishing out the CustomValidationContextProvider to get hold of the CustomValidationContext instance and make it available within the IsValid method of the validation attribute.
+For convenience we can create a base class which is responsible for locating the CustomValidationContextProvider to get hold of the CustomValidationContext instance and make it available within the IsValid method of the validation attribute.

 {% highlight C# %}
 public abstract class CustomValidationBaseAttribute : ValidationAttribute